Causal Collaborative Filtering: Experiments

 \section{Experiments}

-We conduct experiment to explore the CCF framework from different perspectives.
-In particular, we aim to answer the following research questions: \begin{itemize} \item \textbf{RQ1}: What is the overall performance of the CCF framework, can CCF improve the recommendation performance? \item \textbf{RQ2}: How the different heuristic rules influence the recommendation performance? \item \textbf{RQ3}: Is it necessary to select counterfactual examples after they are generated? \item \textbf{RQ4}: What is the impact of the counterfactual constraint in the learning objective and how strict should the counterfactual constraints be applied? \end{itemize}

-We will fist describe the datasets, baselines and implementation details and then provide our answers to the above questions.
+We conduct experiments to explore CCF from different perspectives.
+In particular, we aim to answer the following research questions: \textbf{RQ1}: What is the overall performance of the CCF framework, can CCF improve the recommendation performance? \textbf{RQ2}: Can CCF reduce Simpson's paradox? \textbf{RQ3}: How different heuristic rules influence the performance? \textbf{RQ4}: Is it necessary to select the counterfactual examples after they are generated? \textbf{RQ5}: What is the impact of the counterfactual constraint in the learning objective?
+We will first describe the datasets, baselines and then provide our answers to the above questions.